Ove Almborn: Academic and field research

+From 1954 to 1966, Almborn balanced his role as a high school teacher in Malmö with his passion for lichenology, contributing to the field through various publications and research.
 In 1955, Almborn conducted a study of the lichens on the island of Hallands Väderö.
-This research not only helped document the ecological diversity of the island but also set the stage for his future explorations and contributions to the understanding of lichen funga in various regions.
+The study documented the island's lichen flora and formed part of Almborn's broader research on lichen diversity in Scandinavia.

 Almborn's research in Southern Africa began in 1953, funded by a grant from the Swedish Natural Science Research Council.
 There, he expanded understanding of the region's lichen populations and fostered international collaborations.
 During his first trip, he explored and collected lichen specimens in South Africa and Mozambique.
-He returned in 1983–84 to gather more material, further enriching his research.
+He returned in 1983–84 to gather more material to further progress his research.
 Between 1956 and 1991, Almborn edited 150 issues of the Lichenes Africani exsiccata series, and authored multiple additional studies on African lichens.

-From 1954 to 1966, Almborn balanced his role as a high school teacher in Malmö with his passion for lichenology, contributing to the field through various publications and research.
-His dedication to education was evident in his efforts to integrate research with teaching.
 Much of his spare time during this period was spent building up collections of lichens.
-Almborn travelled with Ingvar Kärnefelt in South Africa in 1984, a six-week tour that spurred later International Association for Lichenology field excursions and strengthened Sweden–southern Africa lichenological ties.